 This Is Not A Drill: An Extinction Rebellion HandbookPenguin #ad - This is our last chance to do anything about the global climate and ecological emergency.
 And we need to rebel.
 Extinction rebellion is a global activist movement of ordinary people, demanding action from Governments.
 Now or never, we need to be radical.
 We need to rise up.
 This is a book of truth and action.
 It has facts to arm you, pages to fill in and pages to rip out, stories to empower you, alongside instructions on how to rebel - from organising a roadblock to facing arrest.

-This Is Not A Drill: An Extinction Rebellion Handbook #ad - Now you can become part of the movement - and together, we can make history.
+Now you can become part of the movement - and together, we can make history.
 It's time.
 Act now before it's too late.
 Extinction rebellion are inspiring a whole generation to take action on climate breakdown.
 By the time you finish this book you will have become an Extinction Rebellion activist.
 Our last chance to save the world as we know it.

 The Ice at the End of the World: An Epic Journey into Greenland's Buried Past and Our Perilous FutureRandom House #ad - A riveting, urgent account of the explorers and scientists racing to understand the rapidly melting ice sheet in Greenland, a dramatic harbinger of climate change“Jon Gertner takes readers to spots few journalists or even explorers have visited.
 Their aim was to pull up ice cores that could reveal the deepest mysteries of earth’s past, going back hundreds of thousands of years.